wehlutyk/thesis/content/1-introduction-2-review.md

 The notion of developmental system, and the importance it gives to the ontogenetic niche in which organisms grow, is convergent with 4E cognitive science and Sterelny's scaffolded mind approach.
 Aside from providing a natural account of culture similar to that of EES, DST also integrates the role of the ontogenetic niche in development all the way up to the cognitive level [@stotz_human_2010].
 @wimsatt_reproducing_2007 have argued that an appropriate focus on scaffolding and development could shed light on the mechanisms of inheritance across generations, a necessary step in an account of cultural evolution.
-In agreement with DST, however, the authors feel that fixed- or dual-channel accounts of inheritance based on information-representing items that are transferred to offspring^[
+In agreement with DST, however, the authors feel that fixed- or dual-channel accounts of inheritance based on a notion of information transferred to offspring^[
   The definition provided by @boyd_origin_2005, and adopted by @mesoudi_towards_2006, is along these lines.
   The authors define culture as "information capable of affecting individuals’ behavior that they acquire from other members of their species by teaching, imitation, and other forms of social transmission" [@boyd_origin_2005, p.
 6].
 ]